vanesascode/devschool-vanesascode/readme.md

 The previous code is checking if the current module is being run directly (as opposed to being imported by another module).
 If it is being run directly, it runs the Flask application with debug mode enabled and listens on port 4000.

+## To run the app in development:

+1. In the terminal run: `python app.py` If you are in VSCode, within the file app.py just click on the triangle button on the top right.
+2. Open http://localhost:4000/ in the browser.

 ## Route handlers

 This is our main route handler, since we only have a page in this app: